About the Blog:

 The story is a well-known one: On April 14, 1865, President Abraham Lincoln was shot while attending a play at Ford’s Theatre in Washington D.C.
 His tragic death the next morning was a stunning blow to a country that had just begun to emerge from the dark shadow of a Civil War that had lasted four long years.
 Instantly, and appropriately, Lincoln became an American saint.
 He gave his last, full measure for his country and was struck down just after completing his goal.
 Abraham Lincoln’s actions and resolve have earned him the title of our country’s greatest president.

 But, there is another part of this story.
 It is the story of a young, misguided actor driven to extremes.
 It is the story of a group of conspirators who were determined to strike back against a government that was finally taking active steps to uphold the creed that “all men are created equal”.
 While the actions taken by the Lincoln conspirators were abhorrent, they represent an important part of Abraham Lincoln’s legacy.
-This blog aims to teach about and discuss those involved in the death of Abraham Lincoln not because we agree with their actions but because sometimes the darker parts of history can shed the most light on the past.
+This blog aims to teach about and discuss those involved in the death of Abraham Lincoln not because I agree with their actions but because sometimes the darker parts of history can shed the most light on the past.

 Studying the end of Lincoln’s life does not mean one sympathizes with the assassin.
 John Wilkes Booth was, and will always be, one of the greatest villains in our history.
 He was a racist, white supremacist coward who shot an unarmed man in the back of the head.
 Booth is not a man to admire, look up to, or to venerate in anyway.
 Yet, he is still a crucial part of Lincoln’s story.
 By studying, analyzing, and interpreting the actions of John Wilkes Booth and the other conspirators, we can better understand the impact that Lincoln had on the world around him.
 We cannot truly honor and appreciate Abraham Lincoln without understanding the complexity of his death.

 On this website, you will learn about John Wilkes Booth, Lewis Powell, David Herold, George Atzerodt, Mary Surratt, Dr. Samuel Mudd, Samuel Arnold, Michael O’Laughlen, Edman Spangler, John Surratt, and the countless other people who were involved, in some way, in the story of Abraham Lincoln’s assassination.
 This website provides image galleries, maps, videos, projects, posts, and pages, demonstrating how the assassination of Lincoln has impacted our world.
-We hope that this site will be a worthwhile educational resource about the assassination of Abraham Lincoln.
+I hope that this site will be a worthwhile educational resource about the assassination of Abraham Lincoln.
 It is a fascinating chapter of Lincoln’s legacy that deserves to be explored and studied.